+44 20 8455 6575

-Emotional Intelligence
+Emotional Intelligence Definition

-It’s the ability to discern between, manage and express our emotions appropriately
+It’s the ability to discern between, manage and express our emotions appropriately.

 Why is Emotional Intelligence (EI / EQ) important?

-Emotions communicate experiences, illuminate our awareness and help interpret our world.
+Emotions communicate experiences, illuminate our awareness and help us interpret our world.
 Emotions enable us to recognise or make changes.
-That’s why tapping into emotional experiences helps us be our best, bring out abilities and keeps us open to opportunities.
+That’s why tapping into emotional experiences helps us be our best, bring out our abilities and keeps us open to opportunities.
 Developing Emotional Intelligence moves us towards success and fulfilment, yet few people or organisations prioritise EQ development.
-This a mistake.
+This is a mistake.

 EQ vs IQ